kevinolega/callcentertrainingtips/_posts/2014-12-15-winning-everything.md

 Multiply it by twenty days for job application and fifteen days for going to work until your first paycheck.

-That's a total of thirty five days days for your job application process and time until your first paycheck.
+That's a total of thirty-five days for your job application process and time until your first paycheck.

 Other expenses include: